Biology trumps bionics: An alternative to total knee replacement

 This regenerative approach to healing is the new frontier in modern medicine as researchers all over the world look for ways to rebuild and regenerate tissues and organs, harnessing the body's natural ability to heal itself.
 In many cases these solutions are a long way off, but in orthopedics, we have been practicing them for years.

-First we fix the articular cartilage, the white shiny surface that covers the ends of the bone.
-We've been doing this for over 20 years with a technique called Articular Cartilage Stem Cell Paste Graft, which permits cartilage to be re-grown inside the knee.
-We take stem cells from your own bone marrow and mix them with the cartilage cells to form a paste.
+First, we fix the articular cartilage, the white shiny surface that covers the ends of the bone.
+We've been doing this for over 20 years with a technique called Articular Cartilage Paste Graft, which permits cartilage to be re-grown inside the knee.
+We take marrow progenitor cells from your own bone marrow and mix them with the cartilage cells to form a paste.
 When the paste is impacted into the damaged area of the joint, it is able to re-grow cartilage repair tissue.
-Recently, three separate studies have confirmed that the stem cell paste graft produces superior results to other cartilage regeneration techniques.
-One study, conducted by independent researchers in China, concluded that the reason for the superior results from the paste graft was the presence of stem cells in the paste.
+Recently, three separate studies have confirmed that the paste graft produces superior results to other cartilage regeneration techniques.
+One study, conducted by independent researchers in China, concluded that the reason for the superior results from the paste graft was the presence of marrow-derived cells in the paste.

 Another BioKnee procedure repairs or replaces the meniscus, the shock absorber in the knee joint.
 A damaged or missing meniscus leads to increased forces across the knee and causes arthritis.
 We have developed new techniques to repair the meniscus, bringing in new blood supply to the damaged tissue and often adding growth factors, stem cells, and clot materials to augment healing, even in older people.
 Where we can't repair the meniscus, we replace it using a donor transplant.